Skip to content

 What Matters Most Traditional Client Account Shieldpay Payment Account

-Safeguarding & Control Full safeguarding, solicitor control Full safeguarding, solicitor control.
-FCA-regulated.
+Safeguarding & Control Full safeguarding, solicitor control Full safeguarding, solicitor control - FCA-regulated Enhanced

-Annual Accountant Report Required (£3k–£10k+ cost) Not required for Shieldpay-held funds Less admin
+Annual Accountant Report Required (£3k-£10k+ per year) Not required for Shieldpay-held funds Less admin

-Fraud Protection Standard bank security CoP checks, automated verification, real-time monitoring Enhanced
+Fraud Protection Standard bank security Confirmation of Payee checks, automated verification, real-time monitoring Enhanced

-Reconciliation Manual, time-consuming Automated, real-time.
-Save up to 70% of accounts team time.
-Faster
+Reconciliation Manual, time-consuming Automated and real-time - saves up to 70% of accounts team time Faster

-Visibility & Reporting Limited real-time access 24/7 portal access, custom reporting, audit trails Real-time
+Visibility & Reporting Limited real-time access 24/7 portal, custom reporting, complete audit trails Real time

 Use cases